What Defines a Value Stock?

 Benzinga Insights has compiled a list of value stocks in the real estate sector that may be worth watching:

-This quarter, Kimco Realty experienced an increase in earnings per share, which was 0.24 in Q2 and is now 0.25.
-Its most recent dividend yield is at 4.4%, which has increased by 1.06% from 3.34% in the previous quarter.
+PotlatchDeltic saw an increase in earnings per share from 1.94 in Q1 to 2.77 now.
+Its most recent dividend yield is at 3.16%, which has increased by 0.43% from 2.73% in the previous quarter.